sanderlin2013/Predicting-COVID-19-in-Philly/README.md

-# Predicting-COVID-19-in-PA
+# Searching for COVID: Using Google Search Data to Predict COVID-19 Cases in Philadelphia, PA

-Using Google Search Data to Predict COVID-19 Cases in PA
+The city of Philadelphia has been tracking its COVID-19 cases since the beginning of the pandemic.
+They want to know if they can use Google's COVID-19 related search data to better predict COVID-19 cases.
+If advanced warning could be given via a model that uses search data it would give the city time to better prepare for spikes in COVID-19 cases and increase preventative measures (mask mandates, encouraging social distancing, warn hospitals, etc.) when needed.
+Unfortunately, the model we created that incorporated the Google search data performed worse than a model based solely on the COVID-19 data.